DHA License for Doctors: A Complete Registration Guide

 Besides these requirements for specialized roles, additional postgraduate qualifications such as a Master’s degree, Doctor of Medicine (MD), or fellowships from recognized institutions are required.

-What are the types of DHA medical licenses for doctors?
+What are the types of DHA licenses for doctors?

 Type of LicenseDescription